Autocar India

 In terms of design, the bike sticks closely to classic roadster proportions with a flat, single-piece seat and a neatly integrated chrome grab rail.
 The rear section appears near-production ready, although the tail-light unit is not installed on this particular test mule.
 Up front, both the switchgear and instrument console are new, though it remains unclear whether the display is a TFT unit or a reverse-LCD setup.

 The Bonneville 400 will use the downsized 349cc iteration of the erstwhile 398cc engine that was recently launched.
-This baby Bonneville will use the same tune as the Speed T4.
+This baby Bonneville is likely to use the lower-spec engine from the Speed T4, perhaps in a different state of tune.
 For reference, the T4 now comes powered by a 349cc, single-cylinder, liquid-cooled engine that produces 29hp and 31Nm, paired with a six-speed gearbox.

 Given its positioning and hardware, this upcoming Triumph is likely to be priced to rival the Royal Enfield Classic 350 and Bullet 350, expanding Triumph’s reach deeper into the retro commuter space, with launch expected in the second half of 2026, around the festive season.